ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/BlogPosts/20240304-WhyDevsShouldLikeOTel.md

 Before we get to the full answer, let's do a quick history review to make sure we're on the same page.

+By the way, I will not be recapping what OTel is.
+If you're unfamiliar with that awesome tool, ask an A.I. chatbot or something.
+Then double check what it tells you by clicking on at least one of those reference sites, because those things are still way too wrong to trust.

 ## Observability

 For a long time the only way to observe what an application was doing was to look at log statements.
 So as developers, that's all we did; we just pushed log messages.
 Sometimes a, "Starting process ABC" message or simply outputting a stack trace was all we needed.
 When something went wrong we could trace the flow of the process with those logs.